Up to 60% off sofas & mattresses — limited‑time deals.

 Limitations

-Durham’s comfort comes with trade-offs: the 40" depth can crowd compact rooms, and the skirted base makes quick under-sofa vacuum passes awkward.
+The 40-inch depth can crowd compact rooms, and the skirted base makes quick under-sofa vacuum passes awkward.
 The plush back cushions feel cozy, but they benefit from routine fluffing and re-centering after lots of shifting.
-If you run hot, the soft, enveloping build can feel warmer during long sessions.
-It’s also not the best fit for people who insist on a tight, upright sit with minimal maintenance.
+If you run hot, the enveloping build can feel warmer during long sessions.
+It is also not the best fit for people who want a tight, upright sit with minimal maintenance.

 Burton James Durham Sofa vs. Alternatives